NREL-MODAQ2/adnav_gnss_compass/README.md

 # Advanced Navigation ROS2 Driver

+This code was provided to NREL-MODAQ2 by Advanced Navigation.

 ## Introduction

 This is an example using the Advanced Navigation SDK to create a ROS2 driver that reads and decodes the Advanced Navigation Packet Protocol (ANPP) Packets and publishes the information as ROS topics / messages.